Who to contact about travel impacted by Covid-19 >>

-Offering a service, the staff at the Villa at St Regis Mauritius will see to your every need, from the chef to the villa manager.
+Offering a bespoke service, the staff at the Villa at St Regis Mauritius will see to your every need, from the chef to the villa manager.
 The renowned St Regis butler service is available at any time of day courtesy of the e-butler, easily accessible via email.
-Look forward to your favorite drinks and snacks waiting for you at the villa thanks to this truly personalized service.
+Look forward to your favourite drinks and snacks waiting for you at the villa thanks to this truly personalised service.

 The four suites at the Villa at St Regis Mauritius are bright, airy and spacious, and each offers stunning ocean views and direct beach access from their private terraces.
 Three of the four suites have their own heated plunge pools, perfect for cooling down with a quick dip.
 Bathrooms provide a range of exclusive amenities, including Jo Malone, Hermes, Remède and Aqua Di Parma.

 To keep younger guests entertained, the Kite Flyers kids club is suitable for children aged 4 to 12 years old, and offers a host of both indoor and outdoor activities.
 From beach games to scavenger hunts, there is something to suit each child, with a great balance between creativity and adventure.

 The Villa at St Regis Mauritius is serviced by a dedicated team, including a private chef, villa manager, security personnel and 24-hour butler service.